StarBeta/Thought-SC2/README.md

 We have added the codes for training or testing an agent (P vs. T) in SC2.
 Now you can train an agent beating the most difficult (level-7) bot of SC2 in only one to two hours (on a common sever).
 Enjoy it!

 If you find any questions, please start an issue.
+Before asking questions, you can take a look at the [FAQ](docs/FAQ.md) first.

 ## Introduction